kiboschool/course-programming-2/src/lessons/data.md

 * Using dicts
 * We will introduce a format called "JSON" that will let us store lists and dicts in files.
-* We will practice reading data from the internet, using APIs
+* We will read data from the internet, using APIs